Flat rate limo from Holland Landing to Toronto Pearson Airport. Sedan $130, SUV $160. TNC licensed driver available 24 hours a day.

 Replace with photo

-The Holland Landing to Pearson service operates around the clock.
-Early morning international departures, late-night returns, red-eye connections: availability doesn't change by hour.
-A 3 a.m. pickup from Holland Landing is handled the same way as a noon pickup.
-The flat rate is the same.
-The driver arrives at the confirmed time regardless of what the clock reads.
-For business travelers with inflexible flight schedules, that consistency is the core of the value.
+Service runs around the clock.
+A 3 a.m. pickup from Holland Landing for a 6 a.m. international departure is handled exactly the same way as a midday run.
+The flat rate does not change for the hour.
+The driver arrives at the confirmed time regardless of the clock.
+For travelers whose flight schedules are dictated by international connections rather than personal preference, that consistency is the entire point.

 From Holland Landing, your driver takes Highway 400 South to Highway 427.
 Terminal 1 and Terminal 3 at Pearson are the destinations.
 Distance is approximately 60 km.
 Your driver monitors traffic in real time and adjusts the route to keep you on schedule.